The napari hub is transitioning to a community-run implementation due to launch in June 2025.

 Description

 A napari plugin to automatically count lung organoids from microscopy imaging data.
-A Faster R-CNN model was trained on patches of microscopy data.
+Several object detection DL models were trained on patches of 2D microscopy data.
 Model inference is run using a sliding window approach, with a 50% overlap and the option for predicting on multiple window sizes and scales, the results of which are then merged using NMS.

 Alt Text